-Instructor expectation: Our job is to do all we can with our time and resources to provide tools that can be used by families to build new drivers who can be trusted behind the wheel.
-We will do our best to make these tools easy to understand and to carry out.
-We do have high expectations for our students but will make every effort to not only give them the tools required to meet the expectations, but also teach them to use those tools.
+Instructor expectation: My job is to do all I can with our time and resources to provide tools that can be used by families to build new drivers who can be trusted behind the wheel.
+I will do my best to make these tools easy to understand and to carry out.
+I do have high expectations for students but will make every effort to not only give them the tools required to meet the expectations, but also teach them to use those tools.
 We all share the road.
 It seems like a smart approach.

 General classroom and driving rules and considerations:

-Phones, smart watches, and other devices, including earbuds, are not allowed unless we are using them for an activity.
+Phones, smart watches, and other devices, including earbuds, will be placed at the front of the classroom during class or in the console or turk of the car during drives unless we are using them for an activity.
 Students will be given 30 points at the beginning of the session.
 If I hear their device or see it in an unauthorized location during class or during a drive, they will lose 5 points each time.
 If they are using their device without permission, they will lose 10 points for each offense.
-During class phones must be in a locker or placed in the designated classroom spot.
-During drives, phones will be placed up front, in the console, or in the trunk.
+Points can go in the negative.
+Phones and driving do not mix.

 Be attentive in the car, even when you are not driving.